Back to People

 1991Age 70

-Received one of Japan's highest honors (First Class Order of the Sacred Treasure) from the Emperor of Japan.
+Received Japan's First Class Order of the Sacred Treasure from the Emperor of Japan.

 Confidence